The HouseFrom grandeur to grain store and back again

 Ugbrooke House has a fascinating history covering 900 years, originally featuring in the Domesday book of 1086, and today it remains the private home of the Clifford family.
 It exhibits a variety of alterations made over the centuries, particularly the alterations made by Robert Adam when he and Capability Brown were commissioned by the 4th Lord Clifford to remodel the house, grounds and garden in the mid 18th century.

-As one of the earliest examples of Adam’s castle style, the house has had a thoroughly varied past, journeying through periods of stately grandeur and desperate, troughs of disrepair.
+As one of the earliest examples of Adam’s “toy fort” style, the house has had a thoroughly varied past, journeying through periods of stately grandeur and desperate, troughs of disrepair.
 Requisitioned as a school during the Second World War, then serving as a refuge for the Polish Army, the house was subsequently relegated to a grain store.
 However, it was rescued in 1957 by the 13th Lord and Lady Clifford who painstakingly restored it back into a family home.
-The present Lady Clifford, wife of the 14th Lord Clifford, continued her predecessor’s work, using her extensive interior design skills to return each room into the elegantly appointed, luxurious rooms you see today.
+Lady Clifford, wife of the 14th Lord Clifford, used her extensive interior design skills from her professional life to transform each room into elegantly appointed, luxurious spaces.
+The Honourable Alexander Clifford, the current custodian of the family seat, continues the work of the 13th and 14th Lord and Lady Clifford to maintain and enhance this beautiful home.
+Recent challenges include the discovery of dry rot, followed by water ingress from melting snow, requiring the restoration of nine rooms.

 Outstanding Adam interiors and unique external features remain, with the House containing many fine paintings, furniture, beautiful needlework and ceramics.
 But above all, Ugbrooke remains the private home of the Clifford family who are delighted and privileged to be able to share the house’s history and welcoming ambience.